 Medical News Today points out that hernias are abnormal bumps typically created by weakness or a hole in the abdominal wall.

 Although there’s no particular, concrete reason for them, there are many risk factors that should be considered.
 For example, the risk of a hernia increases with age and is more common in men than in women.
 This is because the weakening of the supporting tissues could be an important factor.

-In addition, there are other causes such as extreme and sudden pressure on the muscles of the stomach or the changes that occur due to aging, as already noted.
-Also, lifting too heavy objects, obesity or incorrect posture may also be important to consider.
+Also, there are other causes such as extreme and sudden pressure on the muscles of the stomach or the changes that occur due to aging, as already noted.
+Also, lifting too heavy objects, obesity or incorrect posture may be important to consider.

 The types of hernia are classified according to their location:

 - Femoral hernias occur when tissue bulges from the lower belly into the upper thigh, just below the groin crease.

 - Inguinal hernias occur when tissue pushes through a weak spot in the groin muscle.